tensorlakeai/indexify/docs/docs/apis/index.md

 ### Document

 A document represents information as corpus of text, along with corresponding metadata.
 Document text can be as large as the user wants.
 Documents are chunked, embedded, and indexed automatically.

+## API Docs UI
+Indexify uses Swagger to expose an interactive UI to play with the HTTP APIs, it could be a good way to experiment with the API.
+The UI is avialable at `https://localhost:8900/api-docs-ui/`